bimambr/atw/README.md

 - Python 3.11 or higher (Python 3.14 is untested as of writing).
 - Python package: `aiohttp`
 - llama.cpp (llama-server)
 - LLM Model: A GGUF-compatible model.
-The experiments for the thesis were conducted using `unsloth/gemma-3n-E4B-it-GGUF`.
+The experiments for the thesis were conducted using `unsloth/gemma-3n-E4B-it-GGUF` (Q4_K_M quant).

 ## Quick Setup (Windows)